 - Geocapabilities – geography teachers as curriculum makers and advocates; Powerfull knowledge in geography curricula; etc.

 - Perceived and real gaps in geography education

 - Student perceptions of geographical space and the way in which it is created and expressed—mental and cognitive maps, sketch maps; factors influencing the quality of mental maps.

 - National and school level curriculum development.

-- Teacher concepts of teaching geography, including the professional development of teachers and training students of geography teaching.
+- Teacher concepts of geography teaching, including the professional development of teachers and training students of geography teaching.

-- The use of smart technologies in geography teaching—interactive whiteboards, tablets, smartphones, etc.
+- The use of GIS in geography teaching.

-- Ongoing PhD projects: Student strategies for solving problem tasks with maps (Lenka Havelková); Mental maps and student perceptions of geographical space (Kateřina Novotná).
+- Completed PhD projects: Educational aspects of space perception (Kateřina Novotná); Student strategies for solving problem tasks with maps (Lenka Havelková);

 For more information see the academic profile of Martin Hanus.